ShwetaGupta15/Data-Integration/AdventureWorks_Purchasing/Readme.md

 - dim_productcosthistory
 - dim_productpricehistory
 in both Talend & Alteryx on modified_date.
-Some of the jobs snapshots for Alteryx as follows -
+Some of the jobs snapshots for Alteryx and Talend as follows -

 Dim_Employee - [DimEmployee.pdf](https://github.com/ShwetaGupta15/Data-Integration/files/6445004/DimEmployee.pdf)